Swimbaits are extremely popular presentations in fishing due to their lifelike actions and appearance, whether it be bass, walleye, pike, or muskies.

 The elite tech has perfected actions that are specifically designed for bass angling, with 11 different variants to choose from, featuring lengths from 6’6” to 7’11” and powers from medium to Extra heavy, depending on the swimbait size you wish to throw, we would recommend using the 7’11” length for mid to large sizes for optimum performance.

 KastKing has really exploded on the fishing market in recent years, and for good reason.
-They are pumping out some truly reliable and quality products that anglers are really starting to take notice to, the Royale is no exception.
+They are pumping out some truly reliable and quality products that anglers are really starting to take notice of, the Royale is no exception.

-The Royale blank is constructed with the kastking 24-ton graphite matrix Kastflex technology, giving the rod some of the best performance, power and sensitivity.
+The Royale blank is constructed with the KastKing 24-ton graphite matrix Kastflex technology, giving the rod some of the best performance, power, and sensitivity.

-The rod also features fuji O-ring guides, and high strength nylon reel seats.
+The rod also features Fuji O-ring guides and high-strength nylon reel seats.

-For the St. Croix Mojo bass rods, there is quite a selection of different models, in this article we are only interested in one, the model MJC710HF, this model was designed specifically for swimbaits, and features a heavy power and fast action, essential for swimbait fishing due to the fast hook up, and lots of backbone to absorb the shock and have minimal give.
+For the St. Croix Mojo bass rods, there is quite a selection of different models, in this article, we are only interested in one, the model MJC710HF, this model was designed specifically for swimbaits, and features heavy power and fast action, essential for swimbait fishing due to the fast hook up, and lots of backbone to absorb the shock and have minimal give.

 These Rods feature stunning features and technology at an amazing price point.
-All rods come with 2 coats of flex coat, split-grip handles, premium grade cork and a Kigan hook keeper.
+All rods come with 2 coats of flex coat, split-grip handles, premium grade cork, and a Kigan hook keeper.